 My research questions were developed directly by the Heiltsuk Integrated Resource Management Department, which is the stewardship arm of the Heiltsuk Nation in Bella Bella, BC.
 My research explores the implementation of a land use agreement between the BC government and several First Nations whose territory is now called the central and north coast of British Columbia.
 This research aims to provide insights to the Heiltsuk Integrated Resource Management Department that will assist them with further implementation of the land use agreement and future negotiations.
 It also aims to share broader lessons for other Indigenous communities in Canada who are negotiating similar types of agreements with provincial, territorial and federal governments.

 Why did you decide to pursue a graduate degree?

 I was lucky enough to have several university professors who actively encouraged my passion for environmental and social issues.
 I have always wanted to keep learning about Canada's environment, resources and history and how all three are deeply connected to the Indigenous Peoples of Canada.
 My graduate studies experience has provided an opportunity to continue this learning in a meaningful way and meet inspiring people in the process.

 Why did you choose to come to British Columbia and study at UBC?

-UBC offers an excellent graduate program in Resources, Environment and Sustainability that is not only interdisciplinary but focuses on research that contributes to solving real world problems.
-UBC is also located in one of the most beautiful parts of the country, that helped too.
+UBC offers an excellent graduate program in Resources, Environment and Sustainability that is not only interdisciplinary but also focuses on research that contributes to solving real-world problems.
+UBC is also located in one of the most beautiful parts of the country, so that helped too.

 As a scholar, it is my responsibility to engage in research, conversations and debates that have meaning to people in their daily lives".